2010 IRB Junior World Rugby Trophy

-The 2010 IRB Junior World Rugby Trophy was the third time that the event run in this second-tier world championship for Under 20 national teams.
+The 2010 IRB Junior World Rugby Trophy was the third IRB Junior World Rugby Trophy, a second-tier rugby union world championship for Under-20 national teams.
 The event was organised by rugby's governing body, the International Rugby Board (IRB).
 This competition, which contested by eight men's junior national teams and was held in Moscow, Russia from May 18 to May 30.